-2. Definitions of terms Training Content Materials Methods 2.1 Background Presentation Presentation Explain the background to the increasing use of labour-2.6a based method in RTI and therefore the increasing level of Slides 6 - 7 participation of communities.
-Introduce the 'Guidelines for community participation' by IT Transport Ltd. Key Points: Many roads are commonly built of earth or gravel -6 but poorly maintained; limiting to low economic growth DFID funded the development of 'Guidelines for community participation' ✓ aimed at transport planners and engineers wishing to engage communities/ groups in the rehabilitation & maintenance of RTI ✓ based on experiences from Kenya, Uganda, Tanzania 2.2 Definitions of a community and RTI Q & A Flip chart, Review key terms related to community participation. pens Facilitate the discussion by asking: In what ways is a 'community' defined?
+2. Definitions of terms Training Methods Content Materials Presentation 2.1 Background Explain the background to the increasing use of labour- based method in RTI and therefore the increasing level of participation of communities.
+Introduce the 'Guidelines for community participation' by IT Transport Ltd. Key Points: Many roads are commonly built of earth or gravel - but poorly maintained; limiting to low economic growth DFID funded the development of 'Guidelines for community participation' aimed at transport planners and engineers wishing to engage communities/ groups in the rehabilitation & maintenance of RTI based on experiences from Kenya, Uganda, Tanzania Presentation 2.6a Slides 6 - 7 Q & A 2.2 Definitions of a community and RTI Review key terms related to community participation.
+Facilitate the discussion by asking: In what ways is a 'community' defined?
 What is the nature of community participation in RTI?
 Note points made by participants on flip chart.
 The key learning points are listed below.
+Flip chart, pens